class QThreadPool

 bool

 Waits up to msecs milliseconds for all threads to exit and removes all threads from the thread pool.
 Returns true if all threads were removed; otherwise it returns false.
-If msecs is -1 (the default), the timeout is ignored (waits for the last thread to exit).
+If msecs is -1, this function waits for the last thread to exit.